 Sprains have fairly distinct signs and symptoms but can be confused with other conditions or may contribute to pain associated with another condition.
 For example, pain and swelling with minimally reduced ROM may result from a grade 1 sprain but can also be a symptom of tendinosis.
 Sprains can be confused with or can contribute to many of the conditions common to specific joints, such as carpal tunnel syndrome and patellofemoral syndrome.
 Neck pain, back pain, and low back pain can involve sprains to the ligaments that stabilize the vertebrae, which should be considered in treatment.
 A swift, high-impact movement that causes a sprain may also fracture a bone.
 If you suspect a fractured bone, refer the client for medical assessment before initiating treatment.
-It is important to understand the client's health history, precipitating events, and other possible causes of pain in the area before proceeding with treatment.
-Table 2 lists some general conditions commonly confused with or contributing to sprains.
-Consult your pathology book for more detailed information.
-If you are unsure and the client's symptoms resemble those of a more serious condition, particularly if the client has other risk factors, refer them to a health care provider for medical assessment.

-Table 13-2: Differentiating Conditions Commonly Confused with or Contributing to Ligament Sprains CONDITION TYPICAL SIGNS & SYMPTOMS TESTING MASSAGE THERAPY Muscle strain Swelling, bruising, and local pain Reduced ROM Pain on active contraction or stretching of the affected muscle Weakness Often self-assessed Physical exam Massage is indicated.
-See chapter on muscle strains.
+Condition Typical Signs and Symptoms Testing Massage Therapy Muscle strain Swelling, bruising, and local pain Reduced ROM Pain on active contraction or stretching of the affected muscle Weakness Often self-assessed Physical exam Massage is indicated.
+See Chapter 12.
 Tendinopathy Often has gradual onset Pain, tenderness, and swelling at affected tendon Physical exam Localized pain on full passive stretch X-ray may be performed to rule out other conditions Massage is indicated.
-See chapter on tendinopathies.
-Avulsion fracture Bone fragments at the attachment site of a tendon or ligament often accompany strains and sprains Moderate local pain Bruising and inflammation X-ray Local massage is contraindicated in the acute stage.
-Caution is used when treating surrounding tissues to avoid further injury.
-Massage may help to prevent further injury when muscle tension is a contributing factor.
+See Chapter 14.
+Avulsion fracture Bone fragments at the attachment site of a tendon or ligament often accompany strains and sprains Moderate local pain Bruising and inflammation X-ray Local massage is contra- indicated in the acute stage.
+Caution is used when treatin surrounding tissues to avoid further injury.
+Massage may help to prevent further injur- when muscle tension is a contributing factor.
 Bursitis Pain, particularly with activity or palpation Heat, redness, swelling, or tenderness local to the affected bursa Physical exam ROM tests X-ray or MRI if conservative treatment is not successful Massage is systemically contraindicated if bursitis is due to infection.
-Massage is locally contraindicated in the acute stage to avoid increased swelling.
-In the subacute stage, massage to the structures surrounding the joint is indicated.
+Massage is locally contraindicated in the acute stage to avoid increase swelling.
+In the subacute stagmassage to the structures surrounding the joint is indicated.